-Evaluate selected text in place.Getting back to features found in standard Developer Assistant, say you can't remember what the value of Get(SystemPlatform) is on your system.
+Evaluate selected text in place.Getting back to the features found in Developer Assistant Standard, say you can't remember what the value of Get(SystemPlatform) is on your system.
 Instead of searching through the help file, drag over the expression to highlight it, then click Developer Assistant's Evaluate button, and find its value instantly:

 Move multiple lines.

 FileMaker uses lists of fields, script steps, and so on where each line is prefixed by a double arrow (at least in some dialogs and in older FileMaker versions) indicating the line can be dragged up and down.
 Macintosh FileMaker allows you to select more than one line and drag them up or down together.
 Newer Windows versions of FileMaker allow the same thing, but only in some places.

-Developer Assistant lets you move lines as a group in any Windows FileMaker dialog.
-Simply highlight a group of lines and click Mark:
+Developer Assistant Standard lets you move lines as a group in any Windows FileMaker dialog.
+Simply highlight a group of lines, then use the Mark Selected List Lines menu item:

-Click another list line, such as "Contacts", then click Move After:
+Click another list line, such as "Countries", then click Move Marked Lines After Selection:

-The marked group is moved below the "Contacts" line you selected:
+The marked group is moved below the "Countries" line you selected:

 Moving groups of lines can save a lot of time in larger databases when you want to organize many fields or change the order they are exported in.